 The TeenHope mental health program is almost 100% donor-funded.
 With the help of our community, more kids in Lancaster County schools who are at-risk for suicide continue to be identified and receive the help they desperately need.

-For more information about the TeenHope program, please contact Valerie Minnich, director of TeenHope, at firstname.lastname@example.org or at 717-560-9969, extension 268.
+For more information about the TeenHope program, please contact Valerie Minnich, Director of TeenHope, at firstname.lastname@example.org or 717-560-9969, extension 268.

 Teen Mental Health Facts